iTwin/itwinjs-core/docs/learning/ECSQLTutorial/InstanceProps.md

 - Try use regular properties accessor where possible.
 - Do not use instance property access for local properties of class been selected.
 - Try avoiding filtering queries by instance properties.
 Though it fast be without a index it could be slow depending on number of rows to which filter will be applied.
+- Relationships that are mapped as foreign key / Navigation properties cannot be accessed via instance access.

 ## Examples